telliott99/MySwift2/chapter1/characters.rst

 Characters
 **********

-A character is a Type in Swift and may be output as ``'a'`` for example, with single quotes, representing the single character a.
-But as a programmer, you will not initialize a character with a literal character.
-Instead do this:
+A character is a Type in Swift.
+You will typically initialize a single character with a String, like this:

 .. sourcecode:: bash

     let c: Character = "a"

-which converts the string ``"a"`` to the corresponding character.

-Or, when iterating through a string, we get CharacterView, which is a special type of array of the characters, and go through each one with the for-in construct:
+When iterating through a string, we first obtain a CharacterView, which is a special type of array of the characters, and go through each one with the for-in construct:

 .. sourcecode:: bash